JisnaP/Chessboard_Squares_Detection/README.md

 ```bash
 python main.py --image ./data/chessboard.png --output ./outputs/output_image.png
 ```
-## For distorted image run the code in the notebook foolowing the steps
+## For distorted image run the code in the notebook following the steps
 ## Skewed Image
 If the image is skewed first apply perspective transformation.
 Then use the corrected image in the main function.
 ```bash